Anonymous VPN Review: Quick Expert Summary

 Anonymous VPN Streaming & Torrenting

 Anonymous VPN is terrible for streaming.
-It’s unable to access any of the top streaming services like Netflix, Disney+, and Amazon Prime.
-And since there’s no server in the US, Anonymous VPN doesn’t work with Hulu, HBO Max, ABC, CrunchyRoll, and many others.
+It doesn’t work with any of the top streaming services like Netflix, Disney+, Hulu, BBC iPlayer, and Amazon Prime.

-If you’re looking for the best VPN for streaming Netflix and other popular sites, I recommend ExpressVPN, which works with 65+ streaming services (including Netflix).
+If you’re looking for the best VPN for streaming Netflix and other popular sites, I recommend ExpressVPN, which works with 100+ streaming services.

 Still, there are better VPNs for torrenting.
 My top picks are ExpressVPN and Private Internet Access.
 They both have servers in more countries and have some of the fastest speeds in the industry.

 Overall, Anonymous VPN isn’t good for streaming and is just OK for torrenting.
-It can’t access popular streaming sites but allows torrenting on all of its servers.
+It doesn’t work with popular streaming sites but allows torrenting on all of its servers.

 Anonymous VPN Plans & Pricing

-Anonymous VPN has monthly and yearly plans, as well as an option for a cheap daily trial.
-And all plans allow only 3 simultaneous connections (the industry standard of 5-7 connections), making it a poor choice for large households or people with many devices.
-My top picks for people who need a lot of connections are Private Internet Access (allows 10 connections) and IPVanish (allows unlimited connections).
+Anonymous VPN has monthly and yearly plans, as well as an option for a cheap 3-day trial.
+And all plans allow only 3 to Unlimited simultaneous connections (the industry standard is 5–7 connections), making it a poor choice for large households or people with many devices.
+My top picks for people who need a lot of connections are Private Internet Access and Surfshark, which both allow unlimited connections.

 Anonymous VPN Ease of Use: Mobile & Desktop Apps